-An investment in our common units involves certain risks.
-You should carefully consider the supplemental risks described below in addition to the risks described under "Risk Factors" in the accompanying prospectus, in our Annual Report on Form 10-K filed March 1, 2010, in our Quarterly Reports for the quarters ended March 31, 2010, June 30, 2010 and September 30, 2010, and in Exhibit 99.2 of our Current Report on Form 8-K filed November 23, 2010, which reports are incorporated by reference herein, as well as the other information contained in or incorporated by reference into this prospectus supplement and the accompanying prospectus.
+An investment in our notes involves certain risks.
+You should carefully consider the supplemental risks described below in addition to the risks described under "Risk Factors" in the accompanying prospectus, in our Annual Report on Form 10-K filed March 1, 2010, in our Quarterly Reports for the quarters ended March 31, 2010, June 30, 2010 and September 30, 2010, and in Exhibit 99.2 of our Current Report on Form 8-K filed November 23, 2010, which reports are incorporated by reference herein, as well as the other information contained in or incorporated by reference into this prospectus supplement and the accompanying prospectus before making an investment decision.
 If any of these risks were to materialize, our business, results of operations, cash flows and financial condition could be materially adversely affected.
-In that case, the trading price of our common units could decline, and you could lose part or all of your investment.
+In that case, the value of our notes could decline, and you could lose part or all of your investment.